Coming in 2021

 “Wowowski!” added Deneb.

 “Those with one hundred nineteen or lower can go to the food distribution center, but your rations will be half until we meet the full quota again.
-The others….”
+The others ….”
 He pointed to the drum.
-“Turn in your ‘Nurturing’ drawing cubes.
+“Bring up your ‘Nurturing’ cubes.
 My attendants will take them from you.”

-Chara’s expression turned as cold as an ice-glazed, winter tree.
+Chara’s expression turned as cold as an ice-glazed tree.
 “They didn’t round up.”
 Her eyes shot to mine.
 “They always round up.”

 “It’s not fair!”
 Deneb stomped the ground.

-Deneb jabbed a thumb onto his chest.
-“So, they take it out on us … one family!”
+Deneb jabbed a thumb on his chest.
+“So, they take it out on one family … us!”

-Meri Diana shook her head.
+Meri Diana’s posture drooped.
 “It’s all my fault.”

-There she goes again … taking the world onto her shoulders.
+There she goes taking the world onto her shoulders again.
 I can’t let her do it over this.
 “It’s going to be all right.”
 I turned to discover Deneb crying.

 “Chara!”
 I reached toward her as she disappeared into the crowd.

 She’s right to throw my words back in my face.
 I’m wrong to think that anything about our lives will ever change.
-Why am I such a fool?
+What is that ancient word for ‘fool’ from the land of A-Fricka …?
+Maga!
+Why am I such a maga?
 Why are the Albacronians the masters and the Vercundi the slaves?
 Why does anyone have to be a slave?
-Hope is for dreamers … and I’m just another dreamer.
+Hope is for dreamers, and I’m just another maga dreamer.

 My shoulders sagged.
-“We’ve gone without eating before.
-Come.
+“It’s not like it’s the first time we’ve gone without eating.
+Come on.
 Let’s go home.”

 Click HERE to return to the top